ysh-x/TestPod/README.md

 tokenized and POS tagged.
 The structured answer script saved as a file is decoded to proper data structures with the help of metadata
 - A container (Java bean) is created to save the information of the structure.
-Two containers, one for faculty and another for a student are created.
+Two containers, one for faculty and another for a student are created
 - The student container is passed to the faculty container to find the similarity index matrix
 - The matrix is de-fuzzified using fuzzy logic and appropriate marks